ShivrajRath/Node-Mock-REST/README.md

 ## Node Mock REST App

 ### Description
 This application gives your project easy setup for mock services.
-It supports lazy response for GET methods
+It supports lazy response for the services.

 ### Pre Requisite
 * Node JS